kissge/vue-body-class/README.md

 as `!profile` overwrites `dashboard` class.

-The plugin will save your original body classes and new classes will be appended.
+The plugin will save your original html classes and new classes will be appended.